-Ten cadets from Libya and the United Arab Emirates received their flight wings at Risalpur, in Pakistan on Saturday (26 June).
+Background: Ten cadets from Libya and the United Arab Emirates received their flight wings at Risalpur, in Pakistan on Saturday (26 June).
 They had been undergoing training at the Pakistan Air Force Academy.

 SYNOPSIS: It was the fifteenth such ceremony since 1947.
 Since then, young men from the Middle East, Africa and Asia have been receiving basic pilot training under a foreign course scheme.